-Table Base I nformation Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Related party and non-related party: Shared costs excluding related parties Where project costs are allocated directly to the pipeline and not through a related party entity they were reported in the 'Shared costs excluding related parties' column.
-Shared asset depreciation is the only value included in this column as depreciation is based on shared assets purchased by the Jemena Group and allocated to DDP.
-Shared costs paid to related parties.
-The gross shared costs paid to related parties e.g. Finance, Legal, Managing Director are the total shared costs incurred across the Jemena Group before allocating to specific assets (e.g. pipelines, distribution networks etc.).
+Table Base nformation Population Approach 0 Mathedalama Name Reference Item Actual / Estimate Source Methodology Assumptions to pipeline (Net shared costs).
+Rental and leasing costs Each Description category row in the template is the aggregation of multiple cost element description categories and Project descriptions therefore the column 'Income statement account applied to' has been populated as 'Various'.
+Related party and non-related party: • Shared costs excluding related parties Where project costs are allocated directly to the pipeline and not through a related party entity they were reported in the 'Shared costs excluding related parties' column.
+Shared asset depreciation is the only value included in this column as depreciation is based on shared assets purchased by the Jemena Group and allocated to DDP. • Shared costs paid to related parties,

+Table Name Base I Information Population Approach Source Methodology Assumptions Reference Reference Item Actual / Estimate Source Methodology Assumptions The gross shared costs paid to related parties e.g. Finance, Legal, Managing Director are the total shared costs incurred across the Jemena Group before allocating to specific assets (e.g. pipelines, distribution networks etc.).
 Gross shared costs are collected in SAP at the JAM entity.
 It is at this entity that the allocation of shared costs occur.
-These allocated costs are transferred to DDP using SAP functionality and mapped into the template categories based on a methodology consistent with the approach outlined above for net shared costs, therefore based on: cost element mapping; and project descriptions and activity/service category codes Percent allocated to pipeline and total allocated to pipeline excluding related parties As described above, the majority of costs that DDP incurs are sourced from a related entity JAM which records costs
+These allocated costs are transferred to DDP using SAP functionality and mapped into the template categories based on a methodology consistent with the approach outlined above for net shared costs, therefore based on: • cost element mapping; and • project descriptions and activity/service category codes Percent (%) allocated to pipeline and total allocated to pipeline excluding related parties As described above, the majority of costs that DDP incurs are sourced from a related entity JAM which records costs that are attributable to DDP and uses SAP functionality that transfers such costs at zero margin to DDP.
+These costs are reported in the 'Shared costs paid to related parties' column.
+Shared costs are allocated to the pipeline in the following ways: